mavlink/rfcs/text/0004-avoidance_input_output.md

 # Unresolved Questions

 The number of 5 `Anchor-Points` is a suggestion.
 The main reason for choosing 5 is because from a computational feasibility point of view, spline parametrization with more than 4 parameters is not very common for the simple reason that it is hard to solve.
-5 `Anchor-Points` provide information up to snap which already exceeds the capacity of most onboard controller.
+5 `Anchor-Points` provide information up to snap which already exceeds the capacity of most onboard controllers.

 # References
  * [avoidance-proposal](https://docs.google.com/document/d/1BQp1a6yszl9f6LDrxrkKUDDGyXxBs5C86BzvJwVbRrU/edit#heading=h.huol20joi641)